-While mental health is a key part of every person’s well-being, it is a known fact that the mental health of ethnic minority groups is often disproportionate to that of their white counterparts.
+Positive mental health is a key part of every person’s well-being.
+But, it is a known fact that the mental health of ethnic minority groups is often disproportionate to that of their white counterparts.
 Over 24% of the Native American population suffered from some type of mental illness in the past year.
-Studies show that Native and Indigenous people in the U.S. experience serious psychological distress 2.5 times more frequently than the general population.
+Studies show that Indigenous people experience serious psychological distress 2.5 times more often than the general population.
 Additionally, the rate of suicide among Native youth between the ages of 15-19 is more than double that of non-Hispanic whites.
 Native youth also start to use and abuse alcohol and other drugs at younger ages, and at higher rates, than all other ethnic groups.
-These numbers suggest that youth is the most at-risk group within the Native American and Indigenous community.
+These numbers suggest that youth is the most at-risk group within the Native American and Indigenous communities.

 Barriers to treatment are large factors when discussing mental illness among Native peoples.
-Cultural beliefs surrounding the concept of mental illness have many different interpretations among Indigenous people.
-People in these communities who are battling depression, anxiety, or substance abuse disorders are more likely to seek help from a spiritual or traditional healer than from outside medical sources.
-Currently, 78% of American Natives live outside of tribal areas and 21% of them lack health insurance coverage.
-Mental health treatment services exist primarily on reservations– creating barriers to access to treatment.
+Cultural beliefs surrounding mental illness have many different interpretations among Indigenous people.
+Native people who are struggling with mental illness or substance abuse are more likely to seek help from spiritual healers.
+This creates a barrier between Indigenous people and professional treatment.
+Additionally, 78% of Native Americans live outside of tribal areas and 21% of them lack health insurance coverage.
+Mental health services exist primarily on reservations, creating another barrier.